Jiayi666/Jiayi666.github.io/README.md

 "tags.html" in root directory sets content of "TAGS" button.

+###[File] foot.html
+"in the _layout directory, foot.html file" can be used to complete the "contact me" function.

 ###[Dir] portfolio

 In the portfolio directory, the index.html arranged the structure of a brifcase.